Sidney Green (politician): Life and career

 Green was the first Jewish Canadian politician to make a serious bid for the leadership of a major party.
 He later claimed his efforts opened the door for future leadership bids by Dave Barrett, who won the British Columbia NDP's leadership in 1970, and David Lewis, who was elected leader of the federal party in 1971.
 Few other prominent Jewish New Democrats in Winnipeg supported his campaign, however.
 Green later accused Saul Cherniack, Saul Miller, and David Orlikow (the first two of whom were also MLAs, the last the MP for Winnipeg North, in 1968) of promoting "Jewish-fuelled anti-semitism", claiming that a Jewish lawyer would be unelectable in rural Manitoba.
 Green's relations with Cherniack, Miller, and Orlikow deteriorated during the 1968 campaign, and remained poor thereafter.

-Green ran against Ed Schreyer for the party's leadership in 1969, in what proved to be a much less divisive campaign.
+He ran against Ed Schreyer for the party's leadership in 1969, in what proved to be a much less divisive campaign.
 Schreyer won this contest by 506 votes to 177.

 Green was easily re-elected in Inkster in 1969, and with the NDP defeating the governing Progressive Conservatives at a provincewide level to form the first social democratic government in Manitoba's history, held several portfolios in Schreyer's government.
 He served as Minister of Health and Social Services from July 15, 1969 to December 18, 1969, Minister of Mines and Natural Resources from December 18, 1969 to March 3, 1972 (the position was renamed Minister of Mines, Resources and Environmental Management in 1971) and Minister of Urban Affairs from September 9, 1971 to March 3, 1972.

 On March 3, 1972, Green resigned from cabinet over a disagreement with Premier Schreyer on funding to denominational schools: Schreyer supported limited funding and Green opposed any funding.
 The issue was subsequently resolved, and Green rejoined cabinet on July 21, 1972, returning to the portfolio of Mines, Resources and Environmental Management.
 He became Minister responsible for the Manitoba Development Corporation on February 16, 1973, and remained in this position for the rest of the Schreyer government's lifetime.

 During his time in government, Green was involved in the government's controversial negotiations over the proposed flooding of South Indian Lake.
 He also publicly opposed an attempt by Russell Paulley (by then Labour Minister) to impose "back to work legislation" on striking Winnipeg Transit workers in 1976.

 After the Schreyer government was defeated in 1977, Green became disillusioned with the direction of the provincial NDP.
 He said the party was becoming dominated by "the trade union movement and militant feminists", and opposed its plans to introduce anti-scab legislation if re-elected.
 Despite his roots as a labour lawyer, Green opposed what he called "special privileges" for unionized labour.